Amitriptyline

-Amitriptyline, sold under the brand name Elavil among others, is a tricyclic antidepressant primarily used to treat major depressive disorder, and a variety of pain syndromes such as neuropathic pain, fibromyalgia, migraine and tension headaches.
+Amitriptyline, formerly sold under the brand name Elavil among others, is a tricyclic antidepressant primarily used to treat major depressive disorder, and a variety of pain syndromes such as neuropathic pain, fibromyalgia, migraine and tension headaches.
 Due to the frequency and prominence of side effects, amitriptyline is generally considered a second-line therapy for these indications.

 The most common side effects are dry mouth, drowsiness, dizziness, constipation, and weight gain.
 Glaucoma, liver toxicity and abnormal heart rhythms are rare but serious side effects.
 Blood levels of amitriptyline vary significantly from one person to another, and amitriptyline interacts with many other medications potentially aggravating its side effects.

 Amitriptyline was discovered in the late 1950s by scientists at Merck and approved by the US Food and Drug Administration (FDA) in 1961.
 It is on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.
 In 2023, it was the 90th most commonly prescribed medication in the United States, with more than 7 million prescriptions.